My Summer Serenade painting was from my inventory of photographs from Tlaquepaque. The scene is from the side of the chapel.

 This painting is on a ‘half sheet’ at 15.0″ h x 22.0″ w of d’Arches 140 lb cold pressed paper.
 I used Winsor & Newton tube pigments, and Winsor & Newton Kolinsky Sable brushes.
-The paper, was water-soaked for a few minutes, drained, and squarely placed on a 1/4″ piece of Masonite board.
-Extra water was dabbed up with paper towels, and brown glue-tape placed 3/8″ overlap on the paper on all four sides.
+The paper was water-soaked for a few minutes, drained and squarely placed on a 1/4″ piece of Masonite board.
+Extra water was dabbed up with paper towels, and brown glue-tape placed 3/8″ overlapping on all four sides.
 The board with the taped paper is allowed to air dry in a horizontal position out of the sun.
-When the paper is dry, usually after one day, the paper is drumhead tight, and ready for painting.
+When the paper is dry (usually after one day), it is drumhead tight and ready for painting!

-The first and only show the painting was seen was “The Arizona Watercolor Association Spring Show,” Shemer Art Center, Phoenix, Arizona, April 16-30, 1989, by Morris Shubin.
+The first and only show the painting was seen was “The Arizona Watercolor Association Spring Show” at the Shemer Art Center, Phoenix, Arizona, April 16-30, 1989, by Morris Shubin.
 ‘Summer Serenade’ was purchased during the show.
-It is a peaceful painting.
-I miss it
+It is a peaceful painting and I miss it!